briansmith337/zulip/templates/zerver/help/getting-started-with-zulip.md

 - When starting a new conversation, remember to start a new topic.
 Don't overthink it; the first 2-3 words that come to your mind are probably fine.
-Using topics may take some attention at the beginning, but after a few days of using Zulip it will feel like second nature.
+Using topics may take some attention at the beginning, but after a few days of using Axxess it will feel like second nature.
 - It is totally normal to have 5 conversations happening in a stream at the same time; each on its own topic.
 So don't worry about interrupting; each conversation has its own space.